Charlotte suspect killed, officer wounded in shootout at police HQ

 Brown said she saw officers hustle and she ducked for cover, and then officers surrounded a body.

-The headquarters is surrounded by officers and East Trade Street is blocked off.
+The headquarters was surrounded by officers and East Trade Street was blocked off as the investigation continued through the night.